-Taxis are a convenient way to get from place to place in the city.
+Taxis (also called cabs) are a convenient way to get from place to place in the city.
 Surprisingly, they can be an affordable option when you have a group of people moving around together.
 They also offer the added convenience of avoiding waiting, and bringing you right to your destination.

 Intro to New York City Taxis

 Hailing a New York City Taxi

 Hailing a cab is as simple as stepping off the curb and holding out your arm -- it only gets complicated when you need to figure out why many New York taxis seem to drive by without stopping for you.
 The trick is in the lights atop the cab.